-- k.
-Provide an effective escort to ensure safe movement between work area and/or parking lots/other campus locations; - I. Issuing [a] no contact [directive] directives; - m.
-Placement on paid leave (not sick or annual leave); - n.
-Placement on administrative leave; - o.
-Transfer to a different area/department or shift in order to eliminate or reduce further business/social contact; - p.
-Providing information regarding campus transportation options; - q.
-Instructions to stop the conduct; - r.
-Providing information regarding institution and community services including medical, counseling and Employee Assistance Program; - s.
-Reassignment of duties; - t.
-Changing the supervisory authority; and - u.
-Directing the parties to report any violations of these restrictions.
+- a.
+Provide an [effective] escort to ensure safe movement between work area and/or parking lots/other campus locations; - b.
+Issuing mutual no contact directives; - c.
+Placement on leave; [paid leave (not sick or annual leave); - d.
+Placement on administrative leave;] - e.
+Transfer to a different area/department or shift in order to eliminate or reduce further business/social contact;